FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * **Description** - an organizer, while creating the conference or when editing the conference, wants to add events
 * **Preconditions and Postconditions**
   * Preconditions: the person using the application must be logged in as an organizer and needs to select the conference or create a new conference
-  * Postconditions: the conference that is being / is gonna be organized by the organizer will have a new event
+  * Postconditions: the conference that is being / is going to be organized by the organizer will have a new event
 * **Normal Flow**
   1. Event organizer wants to add an event to a conference
   2. Event organizer types all the information needed to create an event